Strimzi Documentation Contributor Guide

 ### `KafkaUserQuotas` schema reference

-If you change anything in the api module of the Java code, you must rebuild the Custom Resource API Reference using a make command.
+If you change anything in the api module of the Java code, you must rebuild the Strimzi Custom Resource API Reference using a make command.

 1.4.
 Kafka Bridge documentation